 Now, it’s time to create a draft of your weekly blogging schedule.
 You don’t need an app to do this, you can use a simple spreadsheet to draft your schedule.

 List down all the days of the week when you intend to do blogging and then write down the tasks and the amount of time you’d like to spend on each task.

 After drafting your schedule, check if you exceeded your time budget which is, in this example – 10 hours/week.

 Make the necessary adjustments.
 For example, if you have allotted 2 hours to comment on blogs then maybe you can trim it down to 1 hour.
 Blog commenting sounds easy but to be honest, in real life, it really takes a lot of time because you have to read the whole article before you comment on a blog.

 Writing an article also takes a lot of time.
 So if you think two articles per week on a 10-hour time budget is not enough then trim it down to 1 article per week so you can allocate some of your time to promoting your blog.

 Create the Final Draft

-Once you feel that the schedule that you created is realistic, doable, and time-bounded, then create the final draft and print a copy and post it on your work table.
+Once you feel that the schedule that you created is realistic, doable, and time-bounded, then create the final draft, print a copy, and post it on your work table.
 You can also save a copy on your desktop so you can check it from time to time.

 Revise Every Quarter

 You become good at something that you do consistently.
 This is one reason why I try to write as much as I can so I can get used to writing.
 Once you do something consistently, you also become more efficient in doing that particular task.

 Having said that, the first blogging schedule that you created when you were just starting may not fit you anymore after 3 – 6 months.
-Well, mainly because you found ways on how to do some tasks faster.
+Well, mainly because you found ways to do some tasks faster.

-So, I suggest that you periodically review your blogging schedule and do the necessary adjustments.
+So, I suggest that you periodically review your blogging schedule and make the necessary adjustments.

 What to do when you miss a scheduled task?